camunda/blog.camunda.org/content/post/2020/06/camunda-bpm-7130-released.md

 DMN allows business analysts and stakeholders to model decisions that can be execute inside your process.
 With DMN 1.3 and FEEL 1.2, the DMN engine got even more powerful.

-DMN 1.3 allows for easier diagram exchanges between vendors and FEEL 1.2 extends the variety of elements and functions you can use in Camunda BPM.
-This means that you can use even more DMN notation elements like Input Expressions, Output Entries, and more!
+DMN 1.3 allows for easier diagram exchanges between vendors and FEEL 1.2 extends the FEEL coverage to more elements.
+FEEL can now be used in Input Expressions, Output Entries, and Literal Expressions.

 You can model DMN 1.3 Diagrams using the latest version of the [Camunda Modeler](https://camunda.com/download/modeler/).
 Check out the [introductory Blog Post](https://blog.camunda.com/post/2020/03/camunda-bpm-supports-dmn-feel-1.2/) which walks you through all the new features.